Emotiv/cortex-example/python/async/README.md

    Cortex app.
 If you don't have a EmotivID, you can [register here](https://id.emotivcloud.com/eoidc/account/registration/).
-5. Then, if you have not already, you will need to login with your Emotiv id in the EMOTIV App.
+5. Then, if you have not already, you will need to login with your Emotiv id in the EMOTIV Launcher.
-6. Finally, the first time you run these examples, you also need to authorize them in the EMOTIV App.
+6. Finally, the first time you run these examples, you also need to authorize them in the EMOTIV Launcher.

 This code is purely an example of how to work with Cortex.
 We strongly recommend adjusting the code to your purposes.